Why You Need an Email Marketing Report Template

 When managing email marketing campaigns for clients, agencies need an efficient way to report on the results.
 Our email marketing report template gives you a deeper look into performance so you know exactly what you need to do to maximize the ROI and overall success of your campaigns.

 Instead of going through the painstaking process of manually gathering this information, using a report template like this will pull everything from your email provider (Mailchimp, Constant Contact, etc.).
-In minutes, you’re able to create a visually clean and intuitive report to present to your clients.
-Not only does this help keep up with your own marketing strategies and goals, it also helps build your clients’ trust in you.
+Create a visually clean and intuitive report to present to your clients in minutes.
+Not only does this help keep up with your own marketing strategies and goals, but it also helps build your clients’ trust in your agency.

 An essential part of staying accountable to your agreements with your clients is keeping them in the loop with the ups and downs of their email marketing campaigns.
 The section is the best way to provide a summary of how things went last month with their email subscribers and general email marketing strategy.

 This section is your opportunity to give your clients an overview of your wins and losses in plain English.
 What went well and what can you improve during the next iteration?
 Take some time to discuss the emails you sent during the month and which ones performed better than others.
-You can even discuss general strategy here and how you plan on adjusting it in the future.
+Discuss your general strategy here and how you plan on adjusting it in the future.

 The email marketing report displays all subscribes and unsubscribes that have happened over the past month, in both number and chart form.
-You’ll want to target a positive growth rate here, but if you’ve had a bad month, you can take the opportunity to discuss your improved strategy for the next month with your clients here.
+You’ll want to target a positive growth rate here, but if you’ve had a bad month, take the opportunity to explain your improved strategy for the next month with your clients here.